sanchit-scaler/trash/Docs/diff-optimized-testing-checklist.md

 **Source:** `taggr/windows_screen_recorder.py` → `_none_frame_count`

 - [ ] Look for console log: `"None-frame count from dxcam: [X]"`
+  > ⚠️ This specific log line not found in console output — may only appear at DEBUG level or not logged
 - [ ] Count should be low (<5% of total frames)
 - [ ] High count indicates dxcam capture issues